 Dependent Care FSA: all claims must be incurred between January 1 (or the initial date of eligibility) and March 15 of the following year.
 Claims must be submitted to Nyhart no later than April 15 of the following year.
-(See the Grace Period FAQ for details.)
+(See Section E of the FAQ for details.)

 If a deadline falls on the weekend, it is extended to the end of the following business day.

 Can I enroll in both the Healthcare FSA and the HSA?